TestArmada/guacamole/README.md

 # guacamole

-`guacamole` is a wrapper for the SauceLabs browser API.
+`guacamole` is a wrapper for the SauceLabs platform API (i.e. the browser/platform selector API).

 ### Features:
   - Standardized browser identification with machine and human-readable browser identifiers.